 He revealed that personnel who are on the second floor do not have the equipment and hygiene that really merits the treatment of this disease.

-He revealed that the directors of the center ordered him not to talk about the issue and that even the guards who received
+He revealed that the directors of the center ordered him not to talk about the issue and that even the guards who received the patients were informed that it was a simulation.

 “The tourists of Chinese origin arrived last night to the isolation area because they came infected with coronavirus to the country and I think it is a very big irresponsibility on the part of the authorities to put at risk the personnel that work in the hospital and also not to alert the citizens ”, Informed the source.